Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^

-Take the Stack consisting of a DC Brick with connected Rotary Poti Bricklet and a Master Brick and connect the Master Brick over USB with your PC as depicted in the image below.
+Build a Stack consisting of a Power-Supply with connected batterie, a Master Brick with connected Rotary Poti Bricklet and a DC Brick with connected motor (from bottom to top).

+This setup is depicted in the image below.

 .. image:: /Images/Tutorial/tutorial_2_600.jpg
    :scale: 100 %